PREPARE YOUR HOME

 - Bring in lawn furniture or other outdoor items not tied down that could become airborne.

-- Have battery-powered light sources available and ready for use.
+- Have multiple battery-powered light sources available and ready for use, including rechargeable options.

 - If power is lost, lighting will be poor inside, so keep heavy-traffic areas free of clutter.